InsightDataScience/aws-ops-insight/README.md

 **WARNING: DO NOT COMMIT YOUR AWS CREDENTIALS TO GITHUB!** AWS and bots are constantly searching Github for these credentials, and you will either have your account hacked, or your credentials revoked by AWS.

-Whenever you change your `.profile`, don't forget to source it with the command:
+Whenever you change your `.profile`, don't forget to source it with the command (note the `.` at the beginning of the command):

     . ~/.profile